austenezzell/gpts/design-gpt.md

 **Goal:** Highlight product value and align the audience.

 ### 6.1 Required Inputs (ask if missing)
-- Background or PRD
+1. **Receive Prompt** – short feature / problem description or PRD
+2.  **Ask Clarifying Questions:** Before writing the PRD, the AI *must* ask clarifying questions to gather sufficient detail.
+The goal is to understand the primary problem we're solving for the user and present it in a clear way the audience will understand.
+Example questions below:
 - Audience
 - Presentation length
 - Project name & stage
+- Goals for Crawl, Walk, and Run stages
 - Primary users & problems
 - Value metrics / goals per user
 - Onboarding required?